 A: Barcelona’s entertainment calendar can get quite crazy and it’s hard to know what’s what right off the bat.
-Time Out magazine is a always a good place to start, while Le Cool focuses on the “hipper” side of life while giving you another opportunity to practise – it’s only published in Spanish,
+Time Out magazine is an always a good place to start, while Le Cool focuses on the “hipper” side of life while giving you another opportunity to practice – it’s only published in Spanish,

-Q: Will anybody understand me if I need to speak English?
+Q: Will anybody understands me if I need to speak English?